The tax representative in France

 - Application for accreditation from the competent administrative center

-- Calculation of surplus value (data collection, calculation and reporting)
+- Calculation of capital gain (data collection, calculation and reporting)

 - Follow-up of the file with the administration

-- Liability for four years for the declaration of surplus value.
+- Liability for four years for the capital gain form.

 This is the schematic process of tax representation.